Jake Epp: Personal life and death

-Jake Epp was married to Lydia Martens for over 60 years, and together they had one daughter.
+Epp was married to Lydia Martens for over 60 years, and together they had one daughter.

 He maintained an active presence in his church and community life in Steinbach following retirement.

 Epp died on July 5, 2025, at the age of 85.
 Tributes were paid across political and community lines, and flags in Steinbach were lowered in his honour.

 Legacy

-Epp’s career spanned major developments in Canadian health policy, northern governance, and energy infrastructure.
+Epp's career spanned major developments in Canadian health policy, northern governance, and energy infrastructure.
 While some of his socially conservative positions were controversial, his long service in Cabinet, his support for Indigenous self-governance, and his leadership in public and private sectors were widely recognized.
 He remains one of the most prominent Canadian Mennonite politicians of the 20th century.